LeoQ7/homepage/content/posts/CVPR22-Robust-AI/index.md

 We constructed the dataset locally and evaluated our method.

 - For Patch attack, the local F1 score on all adversarial examples is `0.2792`, where the precision is `0.9829` and the recall is `0.1627`.
-The F1 score for patch is `0.9812`, where the recall of patch adv is `0.9795`.
+The F1 score for Patch is `0.9812`, where the recall of Patch adv is `0.9795`.

 - For Square attack, the local F1 score on all adversarial examples is `0.2729`, where the precision is `0.932` and the recall is `0.1609`.
-The F1 score for patch is `0.8007`, where the recall of patch adv is `0.8614`.
+The F1 score for Sqaure is `0.8007`, where the recall of Square adv is `0.8614`.

 - For UAP or FGSM attack, the local F1 score on all adversarial examples is `0.478`, where the precision is `0.8483` and the recall is `0.3328`.
-The F1 score for patch is `0.8711`, where the recall of patch adv is `0.8951`.
+The F1 score for UAP or FGSM is `0.8711`, where the recall of UAP or FGSM adv is `0.8951`.

 ## Reference